Gen Z is Feeling Pressure to Get Rich

 Carrick says that’s frustrating to those who have seen their parents accumulate wealth through their homes and from investing, and it’s natural for many to question whether the same opportunities exist for them.

-There is good news, though: with life expectancy rising,5 young people have a lot of time – even more than previous generations – meaning they can build wealth over a few decades without taking dangerous risks.
+There is good news, though: with life expectancy rising,5 Gen Z has a lot of time – even more than previous generations – meaning they can build wealth over a few decades without taking dangerous risks.

-If you’re ever unsure about what you or your kids are seeing online, you can also consult a professional financial advisor to help guide you.
+And, if you’re ever unsure about what you're seeing online, you can also consult a professional financial advisor to help guide you.

 RBC Direct Investing Inc. and Royal Bank of Canada are separate corporate entities which are affiliated.
 RBC Direct Investing Inc. is a wholly owned subsidiary of Royal Bank of Canada and is a Member of the Canadian Investment Regulatory Organization and the Canadian Investor Protection Fund.
 Royal Bank of Canada and certain of its issuers are related to RBC Direct Investing Inc. RBC Direct Investing Inc. does not provide investment advice or recommendations regarding the purchase or sale of any securities.
 Investors are responsible for their own investment decisions.
 RBC Direct Investing is a business name used by RBC Direct Investing Inc. ® / ™ Trademark(s) of Royal Bank of Canada.
 RBC and Royal Bank are registered trademarks of Royal Bank of Canada.
 Used under licence.